scar45/retro-crt-startpage/README.md

 ```
 ...then rename ```links.dist.json``` to ```links.json```, and customize it to your heart's content.

-### Developing

 **Start a first build, then spawn webserver for live coding (browser-sync):**
 ```
 gulp
 ```

-- This will dump compiled/processed files in a ./build directory, which will then be served by browser-sync, with files being watched for changes.
+This will dump compiled/processed files in a ./build directory, which will then be served by browser-sync, with files being watched for changes.
 When changes occur, browser-sync will automagically refresh the browser.

+[Browsersync](http://www.browsersync.io) is used for live coding (browser-sync) which vastly accelerates development time.

 ### Releasing